 Diego Rivera: The Detroit Industry Murals Book of Postcards

-Thirty color and black-and-white images bound in a handy postcard collection.
+30 color and black-and-white reproductions bound in a handy postcard collection

 Published with the Detroit Institute of Arts